-How will my child be included in activities outside the classroom including school trips?
+How will my child be included in activities outside the classroom, including school trips?

-Alverton is a fully inclusive school and all pupils have the opportunity to join in whole school, curriculum and off site activities, including educational visits and camps, regardless of their needs.
-Parents/carers will be notified of all educational visits and camps by letter.
-All children are encouraged to go on these trips but if for some reason a parent/carer does not wish their child to participate in a planned visit/camp they will be asked to notify the school in good time so alternative arrangements can be made.
+Alverton is a fully inclusive school and all pupils have the opportunity to join in whole school, curriculum and off-site activities, including educational visits and camps, regardless of their needs.
+Parents/carers will be notified at the earliest stage of all educational visits and camps by letter or face to face conversation.
+All children are encouraged to attend these but if for some reason a parent/carer does not wish their child to participate in a planned visit/camp they will be asked to notify the school in good time so that alternative arrangements can be made.

-The school may need to ask for voluntary contributions for such visits; these charges are in line with the schools Charging Policy which has been agreed by the Governing Body of the school.
+The school may need to ask for voluntary contributions for such visits; these charges are in line with the schools Charging Policy which has been agreed by the governing body of the school.
 The school reserves the right to cancel a trip if insufficient contributions are made.
 The school also operates a policy in respect of those children in receipt of the Pupil Premium grant who are able to use a designated amount of money towards the cost of various items, including trips, across the year.